-The discount rate used to measure the total OPEB liability was 2.44% as of June 30, 2021.
+The discount rate used to measure the total OPEB liability was 4.00% as of June 30, 2023 and 2.09% as of June 30, 2022.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made in accordance with the Plan's funding policy.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be insufficient to make all projected benefit payments to current plan members.
-Therefore, the long-term expected rate of return on the OPEB plan assets was applied to all periods of projected future benefit payments as of June 30, 2021.
+Therefore, the long-term expected rate of return on the OPEB plan assets was applied to all periods of projected future benefit payments as of June 30, 2023.